crate/crate-python/docs/query.rst

 ..
 NOTE::

-   This page documents the CrateDB `Database API`_ client.
+    This page documents the CrateDB client, implementing the `Python Database API Specification v2.0`_ (PEP 249).

     For help using the `SQLAlchemy`_ dialect, consult :ref:`the SQLAlchemy dialect documentation <using-sqlalchemy>`.

 ..
 SEEALSO::

     Supplementary information about the CrateDB Database API client can be found in the :ref:`data types appendix <data-types-db-api>`.

-   For general help using the Database API, consult `PEP 0249`_.

 .. rubric:: Table of contents